 American hammers ICx35

 It was deathly quiet, other than someone (Hightower?) remarking that the song Master of Puppets always makes him think of a scene from Old School.
 Trademark internalized his head banging to avoid making the PAX uncomfortable, like a true leader.

 Prayer requests included Waffle House for making his transition to QLI, and the PAX were reminded of the upcoming run for Lowman’s daughter (Waffle House and Lowman were also in our post-COT prayers).

 Trademark admitted to not always being positive about the knee injuries keeping him out most of the last 8 weeks or so.
-Negative feelings like feeling sorry for yourself – and then irritated at yourself for doing that when you have so many things to be grateful for – can take you the wrong direction.
-It’s important to focus on what you can do rather than what you can’t do…but it’s also important to actually DO what you can do, rather than just think about it and try to be grateful.
-If Trademark had done that from the start (more upper body exercise, elliptical or swimming rather than running, etc.), he would be ripped beyond belief by now.
-Maybe not, but continuing to DO what you still are able to do has a ripple effect: Not only is your fitness maintained; you also feel more positive about yourself, and about your chances of returning to full action with the other PAX some day.
+Negative feelings like feeling sorry for yourself – and then irritated at yourself for that when you think of how many things you have to be grateful for – can ping pong around your head.
+To himself, and to other PAX who are (or will be) injured, Trademark said that, while it’s important to focus on what you can do rather than what you can’t do, it’s also important to actually continue to DO what you can do, rather than just think about it and try to be grateful.
+If Trademark had done that from the start (e.g., more upper body, elliptical or swimming rather than running, etc.), he would be ripped beyond belief by now.
+Maybe not, but continuing to DO what you still can do has a ripple effect: Your fitness is maintained for the most part, you feel more positive about yourself, and you feel more positive about your chances of returning to full action with the other PAX some day.